Simple clothing for a rustic camp

 - Food of any kind, including candy and gum.

-- Crocs, and all footwear without a back-strap or closed heel, such as flip-flops, clogs, or crocs. except for use as shower shoes.
+- All footwear without a back-strap or closed heel, such as flip-flops, clogs, or slides - except for use as shower shoes.

 - Any potentially disruptive or dangerous items.
 Examples include: money, potentially offensive clothing, jewelry, make-up, Magic or other trading cards, pop-culture magazines, aerosols (deodorant, hairspray, sunscreen), posters or flags, pets, weapons, candles or incense.